-From the Diversion Inlet Structure, the Southern Embankment runs north two miles before heading east for another two miles and then back south for 2.5 miles.
-The Southern Embankment then turns east as it approaches the location of the Wild Rice River Structure.
-From the Wild Rice River Structure, the Plan B alignment continues east for just over two miles before arriving at the location of the Red River Structure.
+From the Diversion Inlet Structure, the Southern Embankment runs north approximately 1.7 miles before heading east for another 2.2 miles and then back south for 2.5 miles.
+This area is similar to what had been described as Storage Area #1 in the alternatives analysis in the FEIS completed for the Project.
+The Southern Embankment then turns east as it approaches the location of the Wild Rice River Structure, the Plan B alignment continues east for just over two miles before arriving at the location of the Red River Structure.